mitogen-hq/mitogen/docs/api.rst

         :param str password:
             The password to use if/when sudo requests it.
-Depending on the sudo configuration, this is either the current account password or the target account password. :py:class:`mitogen.sudo.PasswordError`
+Depending on the sudo configuration, this is either the current account password or the target account password. :class:`mitogen.sudo.PasswordError`
             will be raised if sudo requests a password but none is provided.
         :param bool set_home:
-            If :py:data:`True`, request ``sudo`` set the ``HOME`` environment variable to match the target UNIX account.
+            If :data:`True`, request ``sudo`` set the ``HOME`` environment variable to match the target UNIX account.
         :param bool preserve_env:
-            If :py:data:`True`, request ``sudo`` to preserve the environment of the parent process.
+            If :data:`True`, request ``sudo`` to preserve the environment of the parent process.
         :param list sudo_args:
-            Arguments in the style of :py:data:`sys.argv` that would normally be passed to ``sudo``.
+            Arguments in the style of :data:`sys.argv` that would normally be passed to ``sudo``.
 The arguments are parsed in-process to set equivalent parameters.
-Re-parsing ensures unsupported options cause :py:class:`mitogen.core.StreamError` to be raised, and that
+Re-parsing ensures unsupported options cause :class:`mitogen.core.StreamError` to be raised, and that
             attributes of the stream match the actual behaviour of ``sudo``.

     .. method:: ssh (hostname, username=None, ssh_path=None, port=None, check_host_keys='enforce', password=None, identity_file=None, identities_only=True, compression=True, \**kwargs)

-        Construct a remote context over a ``ssh`` invocation.
-The ``ssh`` process is started in a newly allocated pseudo-terminal, and supports typing interactive passwords.
+        Construct a remote context over an OpenSSH ``ssh`` invocation.

+        By default, the ``ssh`` process is started in a newly allocated pseudo-terminal to support typing interactive passwords, however when making many connections, this may be disabled by specifying `batch_mode=True`, as most operating systems have a conservative upper limit on the number of pseudo-terminals that may exist.

-        Accepts all parameters accepted by :py:meth:`local`, in addition to:
+        Accepts all parameters accepted by :meth:`local`, in addition to:

         :param str username:
             The SSH username; default is unspecified, which causes SSH to pick